PJ-Caleon/Order-Ahh/README.md

 - Release `Spacebar` to launch the bubble.

 ## Output
 Program will run for 30 seconds while capturing the frame.
-It will be stored in [CoolMovie.anim]
+It will be stored in 'CoolMovie.anim'